Emerging Futures’ greatest resource is its people, so we also offer our employees generous annual leave, pension, and other benefits.

 This job is for you if…

-- You are someone who is committed to our passion statement and shares in our belief in the inherent capacity and potential of all individuals, and that empowering individuals to support each other leads to positive change; not only for themselves, but also for their communities.
+- You are someone who is committed to our passion statement and shares in our belief in the potential of all individuals, and that empowering individuals to support each other leads to positive change; not only for themselves, but also for their communities

 What you will be doing

-- Managing accommodation for individuals, in our NSNO and complex units delivering opportunities to residents to access a pathway to meet their more immediate needs before moving on to full independence, their own tenancies and meaningful activity.
+- Managing accommodation for individuals, enabling residents to access pathways to meet their more immediate needs before moving on to full independence, their own tenancies and meaningful activity.

 Some of the skills, knowledge and experience you will have